“FIFTEEN

 At 11pm, the President of Mexico ordered the Mexican military to secure the area around the nation’s capital complex.

-On the 11th day of the crisis, the US President’s morning briefing was almost exclusively on the topic of events in Mexico.
+the crisis, the US President’s morning briefing was almost exclusively on the

 Initial reports indicated the number of dead and wounded in Mexico City was over 400 with an additional 300 from other locations throughout Mexico.